schaefer-dev/schaefer-dev.github.io/photos.md

   // Load the high-quality image with progress tracking var xhr = new XMLHttpRequest();
-  xhr.open('GET', fullUrl, true);
+  currentXHR = xhr; // Track this request xhr.open('GET', fullUrl, true);
   xhr.responseType = 'blob';

   xhr.onprogress = function(e) {
+    // Only update progress if this is still the current request if (currentLoadingUrl !== fullUrl) return;

     if (e.lengthComputable) {
       var percentComplete = (e.loaded / e.total) * 100;
       realProgressReceived = true;